 Tree Articles – ScienceDaily They are cone-bearing seed plants with vascular tissue.
 In botany, deciduous plants, principally trees and shrubs, are those that lose all of their foliage for part of the year.
 A tree can be defined as a large, perennial, woody plant.

-CreationWiki, the encyclopedia of creation science – Pollination Wind pollination is used in cone bearing plants when wind carries pollen from male pollen cones to female seed cones.(Purves,752).
+CreationWiki, the encyclopedia of creation science – Pollination Wind pollination is used in cone bearing plants when wind carries pollen from male pollen cones to seed cones.(Purves,752).
 Cross pollination introduces the plant to different genes which causes the plant to be able to deal with weather changes easier.

 abscisic acid – (ab-siz'ik as'id) (AHA) a growth-inhibiting hormone of plants – it is involved with … Air layering (air lay'urr-ing) an asexual plant propagation technique whereby aerial stems are induced to form roots.
 The rooted portion of the stem is then cut and planted (p 267).
 Angiosperm (an'jee-oh-spurnl) a plant whose seeds develop within ovaries that mature into fruits (p, 442).